-The MEd in School Counseling program prepares students for state certification as PreK-12 school counselors.
+The MEd in School Counseling program prepares students for state certification as PK-12 school counselors.
 Upon completion of the program, students also meet the educational requirements for the Licensed Behavior Specialist (LBS) and the Licensed Professional Counselor (LPC) credentials in Pennsylvania.
 Please note, Pennsylvania state law requires a total of 60 graduate credits for licensure, thus an additional 12 credits must be completed to fulfill these requirements.
 Students can seamlessly transition to our CAGS in Professional Counseling or CAGS in Applied Behavior Analysis programs to fulfill this requirement at a discounted rate.

 Completion of the program requires 16 Core Courses, including a one semester (3 credits) practicum course and two semester (6 credits) internship.
 Successful completion of the program requires 48 credits.